Krykutay/Witch-Which-Spooks/README.md

 ![Screenshot](https://user-images.githubusercontent.com/44427408/141692654-8390d441-48e1-456c-abf3-83f14b3df1df.png)

 Just a mini game I had enjoyed adding stuff on.
-It was originally intended for Halloween, guess who forgot making it public.
-A flappy birdish yet flavored with fireballs and monsters 2D game o/
+Intended for and inspired by Halloween itself.
+A flappy birdish game flavored with fireballs and monsters o/

-Controls (Mouse & Keyboard)
+Controls (Mouse & Keybard)
---

 Jump/Fly: [Left Mouse Button]
 Fire: [Space]
-Pause/Menu/Back: [Esc or Tab]
+Pause/Menu: [Esc or Tab]
---

-test

 Key bindings can be altered on the controls settings.
 For better detailed hints, check "How to Play" tab on the Menu.